Pinta365/peekerino/README.md

 Peekerino is a Windows tray utility that lets you press `Ctrl+Alt+Space` in File Explorer to peek at the selected item.
 It shows metadata, previews text files, streams CSV rows with quick stats, summarizes XML-files, pretty-prints JSON, lists ZIP contents, and analyzes binaries without opening heavyweight tools.

-> Roadmap: upcoming builds will add customizable hotkey, user-configurable preview length.
-Suggestions welcome in the issue tracker.

 ## Quick Start

 1. Clone the repository.
 2. Install the .NET SDK 9.0 preview or newer.
 3. From the repo root run `dotnet run --project peekerino.csproj` (or `dotnet build`).
 4. With the app running, press `Ctrl+Alt+Space` while a file or folder is selected in Explorer to open the preview window.

-## Recent Peek Highlights

-- INCA XML documents: structured summaries with tabular benefits, roles, and reserves.
-- CSV files: column stats plus the first 100 rows in a grid view.
-- JSON files: pretty-printed output with automatic truncation for huge payloads.
-- ZIP/TAR/TGZ/GZ archives: table of contents and a text preview of the first readable entry.
-- Binary files: hash, entropy, hex dump, and printable string samples.

 ## Configuration